FAQs

 I’m worried I’m out of shape and won’t be able to keep up - can I still join?

 Yes yes yes!
 You can stop and start whenever you fancy throughout the class.
-No pressure and never any judgement!
+There’s pressure and never any judgement.
 It’s all just for fun.

 I have a disability or health condition that requires a specific access requirement - what should I do?

 Drop me an email hello@jigandaswig.co.uk and we can support!
-We also have an option on the sign-up form to flag any accessibility requirements.
+We also have an option on the sign-up form to flag any accessibility requirements, injuries or health conditions that you’d like our team to know about.

 Is this a safe space for me?